 Other dosage forms:

-You should check with your doctor immediately if any of these side effects occur when taking betamethasone topical:More common
+Check with your doctor immediately if any of the following side effects occur while taking betamethasone topical:

-- Burning, itching, or stinging at the application site
+- itching at the application site

 - Blistering, burning, crusting, dryness, or flaking of the skin

 - cracking or tightening of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (eg, between the fingers)

 - Blistering, peeling, or loosening of the skin